codeforamerica/rap-sheet-assistant/README.md

 You can run the integration tests with `rake ocr`.
 Set the `RSPEC_SHOW_OCR_OUTPUT` environment variable for detailed test output.

-The test suite expects a local folder or Amazon S3 bucket containing RAP sheets.
+The test suite expects either a local folder or Amazon S3 bucket containing RAP sheets.

-In order to use a local folder, set the environment variable `LOCAL_RAP_SHEETS_DIR`
+In order to use a local folder, set the environment variable `LOCAL_RAP_SHEETS_DIR` to point to the desired folder.
+If this environment variable is set, it will override the AWS environment variables.

 In order to use AWS S3, ensure the following environment variables are set:
 ```